COVID-19 SignSym: a fast adaptation of a general clinical NLP tool to identify and normalize COVID-19 signs and symptoms to OMOP common data model.

-Introduction The COVID-19 pandemic1 swept across the world rapidly infecting more than two million people in the US and resulting in the death of almost 120,000 at a mortality rate of about 6%.2 Scientists and researchers from multiple organizations world widely have been working collaboratively targeting effective prevention and treatment strategies.3 Research findings, data resources, informatics tools and technologies are being openly shared, aiming to speed up the fight against such emerging pandemic.4,5
+The COVID-19 pandemic 1 swept across the world, rapidly infecting more than two million people in the US and resulting in the death of almost 120,000 at a mortality rate of about 6%.2 Scientists and researchers from multiple organizations worldwide have been working collaboratively to target effective prevention and treatment strategies.3 Research findings, data resources, informatics tools, and technologies are being openly shared, aiming to speed up the fight against such an emerging pandemic.4,5

-Facilitated by PubMed, large datasets of literature articles relevant to COVID-19 are being accumulated and shared at a rapid pace in the medical community.6 For example, the COVID-19 Open Research Dataset (CORD-19) has already accumulated more than 75,000 full text articles.6 Based on such resources, many tools have been developed using natural language processing (NLP) techniques to unlock COVID-19 information from literature, including tools of search engines, information extraction and knowledge graph building.7,8 As another important data source for COVID-19 research, Electronic Health Records (EHRs) store the clinical data of COVID-19 patients, which are critical for various applications, such as clinical decision support, predictive modeling and phenotyping-based cohort stratification.9,10 An efficient tool that can accurately recognize important clinical concepts of COVID-19 from clinical notes will be significantly valuable to save time and accelerate the chart-review workflow.
+For example, the COVID-19 Open Research Dataset (CORD-19) has already accumulated over 75,000 full-text articles.6 Based on such resources, many tools have been developed using natural language processing (NLP) techniques to unlock COVID-19 information from literature, including tools of search engines, information extraction, and knowledge graph building.7,8 As another important data source for COVID-19 research, Electronic Health Records (EHRs) store the clinical data of COVID-19 patients, which are critical for various applications, such as clinical decision support, predictive modeling, and phenotyping-based cohort stratification.9,10 An efficient tool that can accurately recognize important clinical concepts of COVID-19 from clinical notes will be significantly valuable in saving time and accelerating the chart-review workflow.

 MIMIC-III: this data set contains clinical notes from intensive patient care.
 200 discharge summaries are randomly selected, with 50% for model tuning and 50% for open test.
 In total, the selected dataset contains 17, 208 sentences and 329, 044 tokens.